Pregnant Anna Duggar Flies To Illinois With Josh, Fans Think They Went To Rehab Center

 Many Duggar fans have been wondering whether Josh and Anna’s fifth child has yet arrived, and a new video will sate their curiosity.
 According to Starcasm, a still-pregnant Anna Duggar was spotted at an airport on Sunday afternoon.
 She was accompanied by her husband and a few of her in-laws.

 The Rockford Scanner was the first media outlet to report that Josh and Anna Duggar had been spotted at the Rockford Airport.
 They arrived in one of the planes owned by the Duggar family, and the large posse that was with them included Jim Bob, John-David, Josiah, and Justin Duggar.
-Two of Josh and Anna’s children—Mackynzie and Michael—were also spotted on the airport tarmac, along with an unknown man and woman.
+Two of Josh and Anna’s children — Mackynzie and Michael — were also spotted on the airport tarmac, along with an unknown man and woman.
 Anna Duggar is clearly still pregnant in the video below.
 She’s wearing a floral print dress over a striped shirt and a pair of sandals with small wedge heels.

 It definitely isn’t the best time for Josh to leave his family for an extended period of time.
 According to the Hollywood Gossip, Anna Duggar’s due date is likely sometime this month, so she could give birth any day now.
 However, Anna had just given birth to her fourth child when Josh first checked himself into Reformers, a controversial move that caused him to miss out on most of the baby girl’s first year of life.